plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 Launching on community sites gives your project a spotlight for a few days, but it's not a sustainable channel to acquire customers in the long term.
 It brings that famous spike of hope after which follows the flat line of nope.

-We got more than 1,000 visitors and 15 trial signups from Product Hunt on the launch day but only a few days later we were getting fewer than 20 visitors from there.
+We got more than 1,000 visitors and 15 trial signups from Product Hunt on the launch day, but only a few days later, we were getting fewer than 20 visitors from there.
 As far as we're concerned, launches like this are nice, but they don't mean much for your continued growth.

 Here's [how not to launch on Product Hunt (and lessons from our successful launch)](https://plausible.io/blog/product-hunt-launch).